jeremyglebe/TrIO/README.md

 str = "World!\n";
 for (int i = 0; i < str.size(); i++){
     io.sleep(250) << str[i];
-    // The function trio::sleep(int ms) also exists and is equivalent
+    // The function trio::sleep_ms(int ms) also exists and is equivalent
     // The same code above could be written like so:
-    // trio::sleep(250);
+    // trio::sleep_ms(250);
     // io << str[i];
 }
 ```

 Note: If you were to get tired of typing `trio::` for everything, you could
 of course utilize the `using` command to avoid it.
 (Only do this if you are
 certain it will not cause scoping issues.
-This will make the keyword `sleep`,
+This may make certain identifiers
-or possibly even `Sleep`, ambiguous in most environments)
+of functions or objects become ambiguous.)

 `using namespace Term;`

 ### Color Escape Sequences